osrf/gazebo_design/sim_validation/sim_validation.md

 * Statistical calculation
 * Minimal command line interface

-This intial version will be split up into three or more pull requests that implement each feature, with tests.
+This initial version will be split up into three or more pull requests that implement each feature, with tests.

 The following features will be added in subsequent pull requests: